Treebate Terms and Conditions

 The Treebate Program (Program) is provided by the Department of Water and Environmental Regulation (DWER).

-Western Australian residents are being encouraged to buy and plant a native tree on their private property and claim a rebate of up to $150.
-These rebates will benefit 10,000 West Australians a year and will be on offer for four years from July 28, 2025.
+Western Australian residents are being encouraged to buy and plant native trees on their private property and claim a rebate of up to $150.
+The Program opened in July 2025 and will be on offer for four years.

 The Program is being administered by DWER and WAIVPAY Ltd (Waivpay), together the “Administrators”.

-ServiceWA is the fastest and most convenient way to claim this payment.
-Alternatively you can use a manual claim option to make a claim.
+The ServiceWA app is the fastest and most convenient way to claim this payment.
+Online and paper claim forms are also available via the DWER website.

 Terms and Conditions

-• These Terms and Conditions (Terms) form a contract between the Administrators of the Program and the participants of the Program, hereinafter referred to as “You”, “Your” , “Their”, “Resident” or "Residents".
+• These Terms form a contract between the Administrators of the Program and the participants of the Program, hereinafter referred to as “You”, “Your”, “Their”, “Resident” or "Residents".

-• Please read these Terms carefully before you purchase your tree and submit your claim as these Terms contain important information about the approval and fulfilment of rebates under the Program.
+• Please read these Terms carefully before you purchase your trees and submit your claim as these Terms contain important information about the approval and fulfilment of rebates under the Program.

 • The State of Western Australia (State) or DWER reserve the right to amend these Terms at any time.